s2t2/s2t2.github.io/_posts/2015-06-18-rails-app-creation-workflow.md

 This document describes a process of creating a new rails application from scratch, using rails version 4.2.0.
 It reflects the author's personal development preferences.

-Substitute each apprearance of *MY_APP* with the name of your app, and each appearance of *xyz123* with a unique string value.
+Substitute each apprearance of *MY_APP* with the name of your app, each appearance of *DB_PROVIDER* with your database provider name, and each appearance of *xyz123* with a unique string value.

 ## Create a new app and set up version control.